Benefits

 Part students remain eligible to apply for Universal Credits without their student status impacting this.

 Not many full-time students are eligible for Universal Credits during their studies.
-Some groups who can apply include those who have children, or those who have a disability that leads to a DLA or PIP award.
+Some groups who can apply include those who have children, or those who have a disability that leads to a DLA, PIP or Adult Disability Payment award.
 If you have a partner, you may be eligible to apply as a couple if your partner is not a student, or where you are both students and either of you fit into the categories above.

-Remember, being eligible to apply for Universal Credits won’t always mean that you are eligible to receive a Universal Credits award, so let’s look at how your student funding would impact any Universal Credits award.
+Remember, being eligible to apply for Universal Credits will not always mean that you are eligible to receive a Universal Credits award.
+Let’s look at how your student funding would impact any Universal Credits award.

 If you have student income it will usually count as income for Universal Credits, and they will take almost all of your student income into account.
 This includes a student loan, young student bursary, dependents grant, lone parent grant, paramedic, nursing, and midwifery bursary and care experienced bursary.